Livewatch-Monitoring/livewatch-javascript-client/README.md

 ##### Local development

-To use the library locally without publishing to a remote npm registry, first install the dependencies by changing into the directory containing `package.json` (and this README).
+To use the library locally, first install the dependencies by changing into the directory containing `package.json` (and this README).
 Let's call this `JAVASCRIPT_CLIENT_DIR`.
 Then run:

 ```shell
 npm install